 In 2016, ICES requested precautionary and limit reference points for all stocks.
-The expert group proposed values, which were reviewed by RGPA and finalized in the ADG\NorthSea\2016.
-These are the reference points used in the 2016 advice.
-More information is available in the expert group report (2016).
+The WKFLATNSCS 2020 adopted a new set of reference points.
+These are the reference points used in the 2020 advice.
+More information is available in the WKFLATNSCS (2020) report.